lovecomm/gamma/README.md

 8. Update your animations for each of the new sizes.

 #### Preview
 9. Run `gulp preview` to generate the preview.
-This generates a preview folder at the root directory of your Strategist project.
+This generates a preview folder at the root directory of your Gamma project.
 Simply copy this folder to whatever server you'd like it to be reviewed on.
 It's index.html contains links for each of the static and  HTML5 banners.
 The links will open in a lightbox.

 #### Handoff
 10. Ready to send to your Vendor/Network?
 AWESOME!
 Go ahead and run `gulp handoff`.
-This copies all of the banners you've animated already into `.strategist/temp/`, then updates each of the banners to match the link and script dependencies for each vendor you put in **config.json**.
+This copies all of the banners you've animated already into `.gamma/temp/`, then updates each of the banners to match the link and script dependencies for each vendor you put in **config.json**.
 A zipped handoff is generated and put in the root dir of this project.

 ## Preview-Static Only
 * Run `gulp preview-static` to generate a preview for only your static/failover banners.
 This is useful when you want make sure failover versions are signed–off before proceeding with animation.
 Before running this, be sure that your static banners are in the `assets/static-banners` directory.